MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tips.md

 Microsofts’ *foreach* package, which is open source and available on CRAN, provides very easy- to-use tools for executing R functions in parallel, both on a single computer and on multiple computers.
 This is particularly useful for “embarrassingly parallel” types of computations such as simulations, which do not involve lots of data and do not involve communication among the parallel tasks.

-## Take Advantage of Integers
+## Leverage integers

-In R the two choices for “continuous” data are *numeric*, which is an 8 byte (double) floating point number and *integer*, which is a 4 byte integer.
-If your data can be stored and processed as an integer, there can be big advantages to doing so.
+In R the two choices for continuous data are *numeric*, which is an 8 byte (double) floating point number and *integer*, which is a 4 byte integer.
+If your data can be stored and processed as an integer, it's more efficient to do so.
 First, it will only take half of the memory.
 Second, in some cases integers can be processed much faster than doubles.
 For example, if you have a variable whose values are integral numbers in the range from 1 to 1000 and you want to find the median, it is much faster to count all the occurrences of the integers than it is to sort the variable.
 A tabulation of all the integers, in fact, can be thought of as a way to compress the data with no loss of information.
 The resulting tabulation can be converted into an exact empirical distribution of the data by dividing the counts by the sum of the counts, and all of the empirical quantiles including the median can be obtained from this.
 The R function *tabulate* can be used for this, and is very fast.
 The following code illustrates this:

 	nd = sample(as.numeric(1:1000),size = 1e+8, replace = TRUE)
 	system.time(nit <- tabulate(as.integer(nd)))